aosabook/500lines/contingent/chapter.rst

 by the absence of classes in the above discussion of Python data structures.
-After all, they are a frequent mechanism for organizing data that receive direct support through their own special Python syntax.
+After all, they are a frequent mechanism for organizing data and get defined through a dedicated Python syntax.

-The key insight here is that classes are utterly irrelevant to the question of data structure design.
+But it turns out that classes are often to the question of data structure design.
-They simply repeat two data structures we have already seen:
+Classes simply repeat data structures that we have already seen:

 * A class instance is *implemented* as a dict.
-* A class instance is *used* like a tuple.
+* A class instance is *used* like a mutable tuple.

-Each class instance is backed by a dict, with key lookup offered through a prettier syntax.
-You get to say ``graph.incoming`` instead of ``graph["incoming"]``.
+The class offers key lookup into its attribute dictionary through a prettier syntax, where you get to say ``graph.incoming`` instead of ``graph["incoming"]``.
 But, in practice, class instances are almost never used as generic key-value stores.
-Instead, they are used to organize heterogeneous data by attribute name instead of by position in a tuple.
+Instead, they are used to organize heterogeneous data by attribute name instead of by an index into a tuple.

-So instead of putting a hostname and a port number together in a tuple and having to remember later which came first and which came second, you create an ``Address`` class with a ``host`` and a ``port`` pass it around where otherwise you would have had anonymous tuples.
+So instead of putting a hostname and a port number together in a tuple and having to remember later which came first and which came second, you create an ``Address`` class whose instances each have a ``host`` and a ``port`` attribute, pass an ``Address`` around where otherwise you would have had anonymous tuples.
-Code becomes easier to read, easier to write, and the data is mutable instead of frozen in place in a tuple.
+Code becomes easier to read and easier to write.
-But substituting in a class instance does not really change any of the questions we faced above when doing data design: the class just offers a better and more flexible alternative for one of the data types you already had.
+But using a class instance does not really change any of the questions we faced above when doing data design: it just provides a prettier and less anonymous container.

-The true value of classes
-is not that they change the science of data design.
+The true value of classes, then, is not that they change the science of data design.

-Instead, the value of classes
+The value of classes
-is that they let you hide your data design from the rest of a program.
+is that they let you *hide* your data design from the rest of a program!

-Contingent code could easily become littered with dict and set operations as our graph data structure is traversed and modified.
-This would produce code that is difficult to read, frequently redundant, and that would all need rewriting the next time we switch how edges are stored.

-The glory of a class
-is that we can define each graph operation as a method, and insist that all code outside the class use only those named methods to interact with our data structure.
-Our other code will therefore come to speak naturally in the conceptual language of graphs and nodes and edges, instead of being littered with low-level operations on dicts and sets.
+From the outside, code can simply ask for a new ``Graph`` instance:

 >>> from contingent import graphlib
 >>> g = graphlib.Graph()

+Behind the scenes, a pair of dictionaries has already been built to store edges using the logic we outlined in the previous section:

+.. include:: contingent/graphlib.py
+    :code: python
+    :start-line: 16
+    :end-line: 19

+The leading underscores
+in front of the attribute names ``_inputs_of`` and ``_consequences_of`` is a common convention in the Python community to signal that an attribute is private.
+This convention is one way the community suggests that programmers pass messages and warnings through spacetime to each other.
+Recognizing the need to signal differences among public versus internal object attributes, the community adopted the single leading underscore as a concise and fairly consistent indicator to other programmers, including our future selves, that the attribute is best treated as part of the internal invisible machinery of the class.

 >>> g.edges()
 []